Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 *Why are the questions not answered by existing game theory literature?*

-- Existing game theory literature often overlooks the nuances introduced by AI agents' involvement and assumes rational, human-only decision-makers, failing to capture the complexities of human-AI interactions.
+- Traditional game theory often overlooks the nuances of human decision-making, assuming purely rational behavior.
+However, bounded rationality sometimes leads to worse outcome.
+Besides, previous research fail to identify the potential of computational agents, which will be increasingly frequently involved in strategic scenarios.
+For example, in Gamba and Regner's research (2019), they examinated how personal preference influences mistrust among human participant in Centipede game.
+My research would switch to observing the behavior of computational agents in this game, specifically reinforcement learning model and generative AI.

 ## Application Scenario